Header Banner

-How To: Simulate rain in Photoshop
+How to Simulate rain in Photoshop

 Open an image and on the layers panel add a new layer by clicking on the fifth icon below the layers panel.
 A new layer is created with the name 'layer 1' and your previous layer would have the name 'background'.
 These names can be changed by you.
 For now we'll leave them as they are.